crocodilestick/Calibre-Web-Automated/README.md

 ---
 ## For Developers - Building Custom Docker Image
-If you want to contribute to this project, you can build the docker file by running `build.sh` in the repository.
+If you want to contribute to this project, you can build a local version with your changes by running `build.sh` in the repository.

-With your modifications, this will build the docker image of the cloned repository.
-The `build/` folder will be created, primarily housing the development docker-compose.yml file and its mount points.
+The resultant image will then be automatically deployed using the `docker-compose.yml.dev` (make changes as necessary beforehand) in the directory and the `build/` folder will be created, primarily housing the development docker-compose.yml file and its mount points.
 Add a calibre library here for testing if necessary.

 ```bash
 $ chmod +x build.sh
 $ ./build.sh
 ```

-After the script is done executing, `cd` into the `build/` folder, then run `docker compose up -d`.
-This will use `build/docker-compose.yml`.
-Modify it if necessary.

 Check out [Post-Install Tasks Here](#post-install-tasks) when necessary.